Kostas Manolas: 2021–22 season

 In August 2021, it was reported that Olympiacos had started negotiations with Napoli for the purchase of Manolas, with the player telling the club that he desired a return to Greece.
 Despite the transfer rumours, he was a starter in the opening Serie A match of the season against Venezia.

 On 21 October 2021, Manolas suffered an injury during Napoli's Europa League clash against Legia Warsaw.
 He was forced off the pitch in the 72nd minute with a suspected muscle injury.
 In December 2021, having lost his place in the starting lineup to Amir Rrahmani, Manolas again expressed his desire to leave the club.
 On 10 December, he made his first appearance for almost two months as a late substitute in a 3–2 home win game against Leicester City in the Europa League.

 Return to Olympiacos

 2021–22 season

 On 16 December 2021, Napoli announced an agreement for the sale of Manolas to Olympiacos in January 2022.
 The fee of the deal was reportedly €2.5 million.
-On April 16, 2014, and in the second game of the semifinals of the Greek Cup against PAOK, Manolas had made his last appearance with the jersey of Olympiacos and eight years later, he came on as a substitute in the game against Apollon Smyrni in Georgios Kamaras Stadium, replacing Avraam Papadopoulos.
+On April 16, 2014, and in the second game of the semifinals of the Greek Cup against PAOK, Manolas had made his last appearance with the jersey of Olympiacos and eight years later, he came on as a substitute in the game against Apollon Smyrnis in the Georgios Kamaras Stadium, replacing Avraam Papadopoulos.